mac-cain13/notificato/doc/certificate.md

 *Note: The certificate to sign your pass with is exactly the same certificate used for push!*

 ## 3. Export certificate to PEM
-You now have your certificate, time to convert it to a Notificare compatible format.
+You now have your certificate, time to convert it to a Notificato compatible format.

 ### a.
 If you used Keychain for CSR generation
 1. Click the `.cer`-file so Keychain will import it